temportalflux/integro-tabletop/Backlog.md

 ## Descriptive Modals
 Modals for all elements with tooltips & more.

+### Death Saving Throws
+- in the hit points UI, shown when current hp is 0

 ### Speeds & Senses
 - values & sources
 - description of speeds & senses